 It is an incontestable fact that South America has a black population that has significantly and positively influenced the creation of the unique cultures of countries like Cuba, Brazil, Uruguay and Argentina.
 This is very obvious in Brazil where Afro-Brazilian culture includes things like Samba dancing, Batucada drumming and Capoeira dance/fight.
 Now, these are not specifically African but rather “Afro”.
 For example, while some elements of Capoeira can be traced to Angola, Capoeira in its modern form is Afro-Brazilian in the sense that it was created by African or Black people in Brazil based on forms that they brought from various parts of Africa but that did not exist in that form prior to their development in Brazil.
 In that sense it is unquestionable that the practices of Capoeira, Samba and Batucada have Afro-Brazilian roots and no one would question that.

 It is also true that today these cultural forms are practiced by Brazilians of all colours.
 If you go to Sao Paulo you will see Batucada drumming bands called bateria (pronounced /bah-te-RI-a/) that you often see comprised mostly of whites, or that least that what I saw when I was there.
-Does that mean that white Brazilians have culturally appropriated/stolen this practice from the black Brazilians and that it has therefore been “whitewashed” or “whitened”?
-You could say that if you wanted I guess, eg., if you’re a neo-Marxist academic in a Western university and you see victimisation everywhere and these sorts of aspersions basically pays your salary and attracts audiences to your lectures.
+Does that mean that white Brazilians have culturally appropriated/stolen this practice from the black Brazilians and that it has therefore been “whitened”?
+You could say that if you wanted I guess, eg., if you’re an anti-white academic in a Western university and you see victimisation of blacks everywhere and perpetually casting these sorts of aspersions pays your salary and attracts audiences to your lectures.
 Except that most Brazilians would probably laugh you in the face and find this incredibly offensive and a slander of their country and you’d get serious pushback.
-Brazilian culture today is the product of 500 years of mixing or “appropriating”.
+Brazilian culture today is the product of 500 years of mixing and appropriating.